rusticstuff/simdutf8/portable/README.md

 [`core::simd`](https://doc.rust-lang.org/core/simd/index.html) (portable SIMD) module from the standard library.
 An up-to-date nightly Rust compiler is required.
 The API and the algorithm are the same as in the [simdutf8](https://crates.io/crates/simdutf8) crate.

+It is not planned to release this crate on crates.io until `core::simd` is stabilized.

 ## Features